 I just read a study published in August 2021 that found U.S. adolescents, particularly girls, screened positive for depression and suicide risk during the COVID-19 pandemic.
 Researchers in several other studies have reported a high prevalence of mental health concerns among children and adolescents during the pandemic.’

 The pandemic has placed numerous stresses on adolescents caused by school closures, disruption of routines, social isolation, and concerns about family illness and economic impacts.
 Consequences of these stressors among children from racial and ethnic minorities and low-income communities may be especially acute.
 If people feel that they do not belong in the way that they perceive as “normal,” they might develop a deep sense of insecurity and fear.
-How do we instill hope, and help create a healing environment for the restoration of robust health?
+How do we instill hope, and help create a healing environment for the restoration of robust health and happiness?

 Creating True Emotional and Physical Health